cuijian0819/cuijian0819.github.io/_pages/about.md

 I'm currently in my first year of pursuing a Ph.D. at Indiana University Bloomington (IUB), under the guidance of [Prof. Xiaojing Liao](https://xiaojingliao.com).

-Prior to that, I earned both my bachelor's and master's degree in EE from [KAIST](https://kaist.ac.kr/en/), advised by [Prof. Seungwon Shin](https://nss.kaist.ac.kr).
+Prior to that, I earned both my bachelor's and master's degrees in EE from [KAIST](https://kaist.ac.kr/en/), advised by [Prof. Seungwon Shin](https://nss.kaist.ac.kr).

 My research lies at the intersection of AI and security.
 I am interested in using AI techniques to solve security problems, and I am also interested in general AI security and privacy issues.